 Solutions at hand

 Solution 1: As mentioned earlier, do nothing.
 Ignore the issue.
 Why?
 Because your playing rarely takes you to the higher frets.
-Or yours is a cheap beginner guitar which you will outgrow soon.
+Or yours is a cheap beginner guitar that you will outgrow soon.
 You really don’t want to make expensive luthier shop repairs if the tonal differences do not bother you currently.

 Always check for intonation issues if you change into a different tension or a different material like carbon, titanium, etc. Trying out new strings is an important suggestion.
 Before you spend a lot of money on luthier repairs, you must know that some brands of nylon strings intonate much better than others.